 i'm happy to be transparent about how this work fits into the rest of my life:

-i do a lot of work for free (phone conversations, answering questions via email & social media), i give a lot of things away (scholarships for people to participate in classes that i don't get reimbursed for, sliding scales, etc.), and a lot of the work i do is because i love it & people need it. at the same time, i do ask for some sort of exchange / compensation (mostly money, but sometimes trades) for my time & experience. i feel like this work is some weird combination of business / activism, but i don't know exactly what that means.
+i do a lot of work for free (phone conversations, answering questions via email & social media, abortion & miscarriage support), i give a lot of things away (scholarships for people to participate in classes that i don't get reimbursed for, sliding scales, etc.), and a lot of the work i do is because i love it & people need it. at the same time, i do ask for some sort of exchange / compensation (mostly money, but sometimes trades) for my time & experience. i feel like this work is some weird combination of business / activism, but i don't know exactly what that means.

 this is a super complicated question for me. i don't know if it's possible to have a feminist business or a fair business under capitalism. i also realize the ways in which this information (teachings around birth, plants, bodies, spirituality, etc.) has been taken from marginalized communities and used to benefit those who have privilege under capitalism. this is a topic / conversation / philosophy that i am constantly struggling with, and (right now) believe there isn't a universally right or wrong way of doing business (although there certainly are more or less hurtful / helpful ways). i'm trying to better understand my place in all of this and am always open to critique, suggestion, conversation around these topics.